Are Field Sobriety Tests Accurate?

 Scientists will argue that the accuracy rates of field sobriety tests do not support their reliability when determining intoxication.
 Overall, these tests are not a scientifically proven method to determine probable cause and arrest someone on suspicion of DWI.

-At Peveto Law, our Plano criminal defense attorney knows expert witnesses who study field sobriety tests who understand their flaws.
+At Peveto Law, our Plano DWI defense attorney knows expert witnesses who study field sobriety tests who understand their flaws.
 Any individual arrested for drunk driving due to a failed field sobriety test score is encouraged to challenge the results in order to fight their criminal charge.

 Contact us and request a free consultation today.